-Participation. should have a voice in decision-making, either directly or through legitimate intermediate institutions that represent their well as on capacities to participate constructively.
+Participation. should have a voice in decision-making, either directly or through legitimate intermediate institutions that represent their interests.
+Such broad participation is built and institutions produce results that meet on freedom of association and speech as needs while making the best use of rewell as on capacities to participate constructively.